-West Midlands Police Expand Naloxone Training to Save Lives
+West Midlands Police Roll Out Life-Saving Naloxone to Hundreds of Officers

-Naloxone is a nasal spray that can temporarily reverse the effects of an opioid overdose from drugs such as heroin, methadone, morphine, and fentanyl.
-It can provide crucial time until specialist paramedics arrive.
+Naloxone is a powerful nasal spray that can reverse the effects of opioid overdoses caused by drugs like heroin, methadone, morphine, and fentanyl.
+It buys precious minutes, keeping victims alive until specialist paramedics arrive on the scene.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.